Learning Outcomes

 Introduction

 Trustees managing trust property for beneficiaries, especially minors, often face situations where beneficiaries require financial support before they become fully entitled to the capital.
 The Trustee Act 1925 provides statutory powers enabling trustees to use trust funds for beneficiaries in certain circumstances.
 This article focuses specifically on the statutory power of maintenance under section 31 of the Trustee Act 1925 (TA 1925), as amended by the Inheritance and Trustees’ Powers Act 2014.
-This power allows trustees to apply trust income for the benefit of beneficiaries who have not yet attained a vested interest, typically minors.
+This power allows trustees to apply trust income for the benefit of beneficiaries who have not yet attained a vested interest in capital, typically minors.
 Understanding the scope, limitations, and application of this power is important for advising trustees and beneficiaries.

 The Statutory Power of Maintenance (s.31 TA 1925)